“This is a new business and we need to grow it fast, otherwise we ain’t saying nothing!”

 Then your customers will not be able to find what they want.
-They will miss the intimacy and friendliness that attracted them to the store in the first place.
+They will miss the intimacy and friendliness that attracted them to the business in the first place.
 As your business loses its character and culture, it will lose its customers as well.

 4. You will be forced out of your comfort zone

 The one thing that most small business owners miss, when trying to grow their businesses, is this:

 A business will only grow at the rate that the owner develops or grows him or herself.